lorensen/VTKExamples/src/VTKBook/06Chapter6.md

 <figure id="Figure 6-38">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure6-38.png?raw=true width="640" alt="Figure6-38">
 </figure>
 <figcaption style="color:blue"><b>Figure 6-38</b>.
 The cost of generality.
 Isosurface generation of three volumes of different sizes are compared.
 The results show normalized execution times for two different implementations of the marchingcubes isosurface algorithm.
-The specialized filter is vtkMarchingCubes.
-The general algorithms are first vtkContourFilter and then in combination with vtkPolyDataNormals.</figcaption>
+The specialized filter is &#118;tkMarchingCubes.
+The general algorithms are first &#118;tkContourFilter and then in combination with &#118;tkPolyDataNormals.</figcaption>
 </figure>

 An example use of vtkContourFilter is shown in **Figure 6-39**.
 This example is taken from **Figure4-1**, which is a visualization of a quadric function.
 The class vtkSampleFunction samples the implicit quadric function using the vtkQuadric class.
 Although vtkQuadric does not participate in the pipeline in terms of data flow, it is used to define and evaluate the quadric function.
 It is possible to generate one or more isolines/isosurfaces simultaneously using vtkContourFilter.
 As **Figure 6-39** shows, we use the GenerateValues() method to specify a scalar range, and the number of contours within this range (including the initial and final scalar values). vtkContourFilter generates duplicate vertices, so we can use vtkCleanPolyData to remove them.
 To improve the rendered appearance of the isosurface, we use vtkPolyDataNormals to create surface normals.
 (We describe normal generation in [Chapter 9 - Advanced Algorithms](/VTKBook/09Chapter9).)